Anon-Planet/thgtoa/guide.md

 This time, we will recommend Brave browser.

-See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM]
+See why here: [Appendix V: What browser to use in your Guest VM/Disposable VM:]

 See [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:] as well.